basilnoor/TeamRandomizerBot/README.md

 # <img src= "https://user-images.githubusercontent.com/51865580/179876417-d2feba7c-43e9-40fb-997c-fbb16f98d14b.png" data-canonical-src= "https://user-images.githubusercontent.com/51865580/179876417-d2feba7c-43e9-40fb-997c-fbb16f98d14b.png" width = "50" height = "50" /> TeamRandomizerBot
-> *If you wish to use this bot in your discord server simply clone the repository and run the trbot.py file.*
+> *If you wish to use this bot in your discord server simply clone the repository and run the trbot.py file.
+I will host it online soon so that all you need to do is add the bot into your discord!*

 <p align="center">
 <img src= "https://user-images.githubusercontent.com/51865580/179876418-0e8028b6-602c-4c2a-88d2-3326604889bd.png" data-canonical-src= "https://user-images.githubusercontent.com/51865580/179876418-0e8028b6-602c-4c2a-88d2-3326604889bd.png" />